The Mathematics Placement exam will be available from July 1 to August 15, 2018.

 How often should I save my answers?

-How do I print my exam answers?
+How do I access my placement results?

 Whom do I contact with questions about the exam?